 About Civic Renaissance

-Civic Renaissance is a publication, newsletter, and community dedicated to ennobling our public discourse with the wisdom of the past, curated by award-winning writer Alexandra Hudson, whose forthcoming book on civility will be published by St. Martin’s Press.
+Civic Renaissance is a publication, newsletter, and community dedicated to ennobling our public discourse with the wisdom of the past.
+It is curated by award-winning writer Alexandra Hudson, author of The Soul of Civility published by St. Martin’s Press.

 Civic Renaissance exists to create a public forum for civility, grace, and conversation dedicated to the betterment of the human condition.